 Economic situation The role of cocoa in the economy

-Côte d'Ivoire is the biggest cocoa producer in the world, with a market share of about 45 per cent.
+Côte d'Ivoire is the world's largest cocoa producer.
 Other important agricultural commodities are cashew nuts, palm oil, rubber, cotton and coffee.
 The country also has mineral resources such as oil, natural gas, gold, manganese and nickel.

 Warehouse building of a cocoa cooperative in Côte d'Ivoire